isabella232/laserfiche-sharepoint-integration/testing/test_plan.md

 #### Test 'after import' configuration

 Steps:
-- Create a Profile named `Profile 1` that saves to a folder of your choice and leaves a copy of the file in SharePoint after import.
+- Create a Profile named `Duplicate in Laserfiche` that saves to a folder of your choice and leaves a copy of the file in SharePoint after import.
+- Create a Profile named `Replace with Link` that saves to the same folder and Replaces SharePoint file with a link after import.
+- Create a Profile named `Delete From SharePoint` that saves to the same folder and Deletes SharePoint file after import.
+Expected Results:
+  - Those three profiles exist

+#### Test metadata configuration
+Steps:
+- Create a Profile named `number metadata` that saves to a folde of your choice and leaves a copy of the file in SharePoint after import.
 Give it the template 'testing template', and map the SharePoint Column `Actual Work` to the required Laserfiche Field `Number (2)`.
-- Create a Profile named `Profile 2` that saves to the same folder and Replaces SharePoint file with a link after import.
-- Create a Profile named `Profile 3` that saves to the same folder and Deletes SharePoint file after import.

 ### Save to Laserfiche and Profile Mapping Tab